ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 In this proposal, then, extensions can contain kits, language bundles or templates, but not other extensions or Inter compilation pipelines.

-## Components affected

-- [ ] No change to the natural-language syntax.
-- [x] Major changes to inbuild.
-- [ ] No change to inform7.
-- [ ] No change to inter.
-- [ ] No change to the Inter specification.
-- [ ] No change to runtime kits.
-- [ ] No changes to the Standard Rules and Basic Inform.
-- [x] Minor changes to documentation.
-- [x] Eventual change to the GUI apps, when downloading or installing extensions.

-## Impact on existing projects

-None.

 ### A note on kits

 Kits are libraries of Inter code, stored as binary Inter files but compiled